Juanpintoselso33/juanpintoselso33/README.md

 ### 2048 Game Example for UTEC
 - Created an example of the 2048 game using C++ console.

-###
-- Developed a landing page as a point of contact to learn about and communicate with the political organization Vientos Nuevos.
-Used TypeScript, React.js, and Tailwind CSS, along with other technologies to facilitate the integration of an Instagram feed and email communication with the organization.
 ---

 ## 📚 Education